lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 Working with product managers and senior management meant being in conversations where all you would hear is data.
-It took me a while to realise we were confusing data for information.
-We had no process in place to make that transformation happening.
-This is the key learning here for me.
-I needed to figure out (faster possibly) we needed a systematic approach to the transformation process.
-At the end of the day, it's a simple process: it's a matter of asking why.
-Asking questions all the time.
+It took me a while to realise I was confusing data for information.
+I had no process in place to make that transformation happening.
+I needed to figure out we needed a systematic approach to the transformation process.
+At the end of the day, it's a simple
+process:

+> When presented data, ask yourself why is that?

+Ask questions all the time.
 You hear data points and you automatically ask yourself why is that.
 What is the explanation behind it.
+You need to transform all the data points you hear into information.
+I believe this should be the process backing up your roadmap.
+It's a three steps process:

+1. Look at data
+2. Ask yourself why
+3. Extract information

-You transform all the data points you hear into information.
-I believe that is the process that should back up most of your product stories.
-And I believe this three steps process data-why-information should be a big chuck of the product discovery phase.
-Most of the time the answer to the big question "what's next?" is already there.
-In your data points.
-You don't know because you're not systematically asking yourself why.
+And I think it should be a big chuck of the product discovery phase.
+Most of the time the answer to the question "what's next?" is already there, well hidden in your data points.
+You don't know the answer because you're not systematically asking yourself why.

 Now, I'm thinking a lot about how to craft a small process around these steps we have just discussed.
-Probably a good topic for another article.
+Probably, that is a good topic for another article.
+I did not have to chance to design a process and test it yet.

 ## Say no to CEO features

 I define as "CEO features" those a product team builds because someone says so or just because it sounded cool building them.
-We fast tracked features without the necessary scrutiny (here you need a "definition of ready", something I should have done better too).
-It was very tricky for me to figure how to handle those.
+By definition, those features do not need to come from the CEO.
+The key mistake is fast tracking them without the necessary scrutiny (here you need a "definition of ready", something I should have done better too).
+It was very tricky for me to figure how to handle those coming from the CEO.
 Here is the problem:

-- Your CEO sets up the vision of the company
+- My CEO sets up the vision of the company
-- You execute that vision translating it into a product vision
+- My job was execute that vision translating it into a product vision
-- You translate that vision into a product roadmap
+- My team and I translated that vision into a product roadmap
-- You build things from the roadmap
+- We build things from the roadmap

-Now the problem lies in the tiny border between vision and roadmap.
-I think they should overlap, they should compliment each other.
+The problem lies in the tiny border between vision and roadmap.
+I think they need to overlap, they must compliment each other.
 And that's exactly why this has been so tricky for me.
-I struggles a lot with the concept, I could correlate with my CEO saying "we should do this because it's the right thing".
+I struggled a lot with the concept as I could correlate with my CEO saying "we should do this because it's the right thing".
-It happened to me often enough with technology.
-Leading always meant letting people do what they think it's right while you share with them what you think it's right.
-So how do I say no to a "CEO feature"?
-Would I be still be true to my own believe of "my job is translating our vision into a roadmap"?
+It happened to me often enough while leading developers to struggle between giving them enough room for decision and needing to do what I believed was the right thing.
+So how do I say no to a "CEO feature" and keeping the overlap between his vision and the product vision?

 This was hard for me and, as most hard things, it had a very simple solution.
-There isn't feature in the sentence "translating the vision into a product roadmap".
+There isn't the word feature in the sentence "translating the vision into a product roadmap".
 It's about the vision and its implementation as a roadmap.
 And I did not get a roadmap isn't a set of features.
-It's a visualisation of your strategy, an high level concept.
-Nothing about the CEO vision and the product roadmap is about the features you build and it took me a while to get that
+A crucial mistake I believe only a newcomer like me could make.
+The roadmap is a visualisation of your strategy, a high level concept.
+Nothing about the CEO vision and the product roadmap is about the features you build and it took me a while to truly understand it.

-Once again, it is just common sense.
-Of course you should not let your "CEO features" be fast tracked.
-Of course it makes no sense to fast track any feature.
-But I now have a good understanding of the relationship between the CEO and the product team and I can back up my "No, we won't be doing that just yet".
+Once again, it is just common sense. _Of course_ you should not let your "CEO features" be fast tracked. _Of course_ it makes no sense to fast track any feature.
+Now I think I have a good understanding of the relationship between the CEO and the product team and I can back up my "No, we won't be doing that" with good reasoning.
+It's not about a list of features, it's about clear strategy and its execution.

 ## Say no with reason

 [Saying no](https://duckduckgo.com/?q=saying+no+product+managment&ia=web)
 seems to be a required feature for good product management.
-I can agree to that sentiment but I think it statement is incomplete.
-When I started running my first product team we did not have enough people and experience to say no.
-I struggled with it as I felt a bit alone doing that.
-It had bad consequences:
+I can agree to that sentiment but I think it's an incomplete statement.
+When I started running my first product team we did not have enough people and experience to say no. I struggled with it as I felt a bit alone doing that.
+It had bad
+consequences:

-- Irrelevant features were creeping into out roadmap
+- Irrelevant features were creeping into our building cycle
 - We would often build the wrong thing and only realise after roll-out
 - We would build more than we needed

 It was not the nicest situation and it was that rare case in which hiring was the answer (hint: use hiring as a last resource solution, it brings the best out of you and the people around you).
 We hired more people and brought it the necessary skills.
-Finally, my team was saying no to features.
+Finally my team was saying no to feature requests.
 Oh it felt good, I was not alone any more.
-But it had consequence of the rest of the company.
-People started feeling frustrated with the new attitude.
+But it had consequences for the rest of the company.
+People were frustrated with the new attitude.
 I did expect it but I still got something wrong.
 I thought it was a temporary phenomenon.
-We just needed some time to adapt and people would understand why saying no to most requests was the right thing to do for everyone.
-Here we go: it's just common sense again.
-Why would people understand a no without context?
+I was telling myself we just needed some time to adapt and people would understand why saying no to most requests was the right thing to do for everyone.
+Here we go, it's just common sense again: Why would people understand a no without context?

-We were only saying no, we were not telling anyone what is the benefit of saying no. It turns out this issue is easy to fix: You say no to people and always give them context about what you are going to do *instead* of what requested.
+We were only saying no, we were not explaining what was the benefit of saying no. It turns out this issue is easy to fix: You say no to people and always give them context about what you are going to do *instead* of what they requested.
 It's as easy as that.
 Now, this comes with benefits that go from your product team to the company and the other way around: